brehen/master-thesis/docs/thesis_essay/essay.md

 There doesn't exist any one company that "owns" the cloud, but we have vendors that together make up what we have today.
 These vendors include Amazon, Microsoft, Google, Alibaba, DigitalOcean and more.
+This essay will point the light on the three biggest vendors and some challenges they face.

 - Amazon Web Services: Amazon has AWS Lambdas which relies on their proprietary technology; Firecracker.
 Firecracker is a lightweight virtualization